matheusoliveira22/notes/aws/EC2 Storage Options.md

 - Can be assigned to only one instance at a time (except multi-attach feature)
 - They have a provisioned capacity
 - They are locked in an specific AZ
-	- To move an EBS volume from an AZ to another, first you must take an snapshot of it, and then create a new volume in the desired AZ
+	- To move an EBS volume from an AZ to another AZ or Region, first you must take an snapshot of it, and then create a new volume in the desired location